qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 and run R scripts inside QGIS.

 .. warning::
-   R has to be installed on your computer and the PATH has to correctly set up.
+   R has to be installed on your computer and the PATH has to be correctly set up.
 Moreover Processing just calls the external R packages, it is not able to install them.
 So be sure to install external packages directly in R.
    See the related :ref:`chapter <creating_r_scripts>` in the user manual.